oak-hu/oak-hu.github.io/content/Quick Thoughts/D&D 5E Character.md

 >
 > Level 2: **_Pass without Trace_**, **_Spike Growth_**

-We get second-level spells!
+We get 2nd-level spells!
 In particular, _Pass without Trace_ essentially guarantees surprise by granting +10 stealth, which is effectively a free round of combat before enemies can react. _Spike Growth_ is fantastic (maybe my favorite spell): enemies take 2d4 piercing for every 5 feet they move (or get moved) through its massive 20-foot-radius area.
 Notable, _Thorn Whip_ allows us to drag enemies through the _Spike Growth_, yielding an extra 4d4 piercing on a hit.
 This also works well with the party warlock's *Repelling Blast*.

 Instead of concentrating on _Guidance_ outside of combat by default, we now concentrate on _Pass without Trace_.
 This is big!
 We also have _Spike Growth_, which outputs an insane amount of control and damage (well, maybe Dead is just the best condition you can impose, so it's all just control).
 From now on, the Dragon Starry Form is much more valuable than the Archer whenever we've cast a big spell: it guarantees at least a 10 + CON + PB (currently 14) on concentration checks, so we're in pretty much no danger of dropping concentration (especially since we're so hard to hit).